-The “Good Samaritan inn” is an archaeological site next to the Jerusalem-Jericho road, identified as the site mentioned in the ‘Good Samaritan” parable (Luke 10:25-37).
+The Good Samaritan Inn is an archaeological site next to the Jerusalem-Jericho road.
+It is named after a parable said by Jesus when asked about eternal Life, identified as the inn mentioned in the ‘Good Samaritan” parable (Luke 10:25-37).

 In Luke 10 Jesus is challenged with a question – What is needed to inherit eternal life?
 Part of his answer quotes Leviticus 19:18:

 “Love your neighbor as yourself.”
 But this is followed with a parable.
 “A man was going down from Jerusalem to Jericho, when he fell into the hands of robbers.
 They stripped him of his clothes, beat him and went away, leaving him half dead.
 A priest happened to be going down the same road, and when he saw the man, he passed by on the other side.
 So too, a Levite, when he came to the place and saw him, passed by on the other side.
 But a Samaritan, as he traveled, came where the man was; and when he saw him, he took pity on him.
 He went to him and bandaged his wounds, pouring on oil and wine.
 Then he put the man on his own donkey, took him to an inn and took care of him.
 The next day he took out two silver coins and gave them to the innkeeper.
 ‘Look after him,’ he said, ‘and when I return, I will reimburse you for any extra expense you may have.’
 “Which of these three do you think was a neighbor to the man who fell into the hands of robbers?”
 The expert in the law replied, “The one who had mercy on him.”
 Jesus told him, “Go and do likewise.”
 (Luke 10:29-37).